Bradley-Stradling/Linux_Deb_Box/README.txt

 and scripts to ease setting up a new debian system.
 This can be run multiple times without creating a mess of files or directories

-Deploy_Tools.sh - (Far from complete)A script and accompanying list of lists of cyber tools, that prompts user input and installs/downloads a list of tools related to a cyber subject.
-IE forensics, Reversing, Bug bounties, General CTF, Pentesting.
-ETC.

 Get_Linux_Info.sh - Script to pull some info about the current system and either display on screen, write it to a file in cwd or both.